cavukovic/pet-adopt/README.md

 # Pet Adopt App
 This is a React app that allows users to browse adoptable pets and view details about individual pets.
-This app was created following with the frontend masters course on learning React basic and intermediate skills
+This app was created following the [frontend masters course]([url](https://react-v8.holt.courses/lessons/welcome/intro)) on learning React basic and intermediate skills

 ## Features
 Browse adoptable pets